 Rangers will ticket hikers who have not purchased permits.

-You only need to purchase one permit per group and the group size need to be 10 or fewer.
+You only need to purchase one permit per group and the group size needs to be 10 or fewer.

 This permit ONLY covers Wire Pass Trailhead and not other permitted trails nearby.